THE PANAM CLASSIC RALLY 2022

 Drive 7.
 Tulsa to Dodge City, 321 miles

 Dodge City became famous as a true frontier settlement of the Old West.
-It had more famous (and infamous) gunfighters working at one time or another than any other town in the West.
-It boasted also the usual array of saloons, gambling halls, and brothels, including the famous Long Branch Saloon.
+It had more famous (and infamous) gunfighters than any other town in the West.
+It also boasted the usual array of saloons, gambling halls, and brothels, including the famous Long Branch Saloon.
 For a time in 1884, Dodge City even had a bullfighting ring where Mexican bullfighters would fight specially chosen Longhorn bulls.

 Drive 8.
 Dodge City to Colorado Springs, 337 miles